 Health District reports first human West Nile case

-LAS VEGAS – The Southern Nevada Health District is reporting a case of West Nile virus in a male over the age of 50 who has the more serious neuroinvasive form of the illness.
-This is the first human case of West Nile illness in Clark County in 2015.
-There were two cases reported in 2014.
-Additional updated information will be posted on the Health District website: http://www.southernnevadahealthdistrict.org/stats-reports/west-nile-virus.php
+LAS VEGAS – The Southern Nevada Health District is reporting a case of West Nile virus in a male over the age of 50 with the more serious neuroinvasive form of the illness.
+This is the first human case of West Nile illness in Clark County in 2014.
+There were nine cases reported in 2013.
+The health district has identified additional positive mosquito pools in the 89014, 89120, 89123, 89131, 89134, 89143, 89144, 89145, and 89146 zip codes.
+Additional updated information will be posted on the health district website: http://www.southernnevadahealthdistrict.org/stats-reports/west-nile-virus.php.

-West Nile virus is spread through the bites of infected mosquitoes that have acquired the virus by feeding on infected birds.
+West Nile virus is spread through the bite of infected mosquitoes, which acquire the virus by feeding on infected birds.
 The illness is not spread person to person.
 Many people with the virus will have no symptoms or very mild clinical symptoms of illness.
-Mild symptoms include fever, headache, body aches, nausea, vomiting, and sometimes swollen lymph glands or a skin rash on the chest, stomach, and back.
-In some cases the virus can cause severe neurologic illness and even death.
+Mild symptoms include fever, headache, body aches, nausea, vomiting and sometimes swollen lymph glands or a skin rash on the chest, stomach, and back.
+In some cases the virus can cause severe illness and even death.

 In addition to West Nile virus, mosquitoes are also tested for Western equine encephalitis and St. Louis encephalitis.

 The health district recommends the following to prevent mosquito bites and to eliminate breeding sources:

 - Apply an insect repellent containing DEET (N, N-diethyl-meta-toluamide) according to manufacturer’s directions.
 Repellents containing picaridin and oil of lemon eucalyptus also have some efficacy.
 However, DEET is the best-studied and most-effective repellant available.

 - Wear pants and long-sleeved shirts, when outdoors.